Rani Hamid: Early life and career

 Hamid was born Sayeda Jasimunnessa Khatun in Sylhet in 1944.
 She started playing chess at the age of 34.
-She was awarded the FIDE Woman International Master (WIM) title in 1985.

-Hamid won the national title for six consecutive years from 1979 to 1984 among her total 19 titles.
-This is the most Bangladeshi Women's Championship titles by a wide margin.
-She has won the British Women's Championship in 1983, 1985 and 1989.
+Hamid won the national title for six consecutive years from 1979 to 1984.
+Starting from 1984, Hamid played in all World Chess Olympiads (three times in the general team).
+She was awarded the FIDE Woman International Master (WIM) title in 1985 and won the British Women's Championship in 1983 (jointly with Helen Milligan), 1985 and 1989.